A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Applications to Various Problems

-In benign environments, $G_T$ can be $O(1)$, for example, when the loss is nearly fixed, decisions converge quickly, yielding regret far below worst-case bounds that scale with $T$.
-Yet, since $G_T \leq G^2 T$, the gradient-norm adaptive bound safeguards the minimax-optimality in $T$.
-Prior works have leveraged \cref{eq:gradient-norm-adaptive-oxo} to achieve such stronger types of adaptivity, including small-loss adaptivity for OXO with smoothness and comparator-norm adaptivity for unbounded OCO, as discussed below.
+where $G_T$ can be $o(T)$ in benign environments, yielding regret far below worst-case bounds that scale with $T$.
+Yet, since $G_T \leq G^2 T$, the gradient-norm adaptive bound safeguards the optimal regret $O(d \log T)$ against worst cases.
+Prior work has leveraged \cref{eq:gradient-norm-adaptive-oxo} to achieve strong guarantees in various settings, including small-loss adaptivity for OXO with smoothness and comparator-norm adaptivity for unbounded OCO, as discussed below.